ZaddySam/WebScraping/README.md

 # WebScraping
-This repository will contain all the Web Scraped python notebooks.
+This repository contains all the Web Scraped python notebooks.